SILVER AUTOMATION INSTRUMENTS LTD.

 ✅ Fluid Type

 Is it a liquid or gas?
 Is it clean, dirty, conductive, or viscous?
 This will narrow down your options quickly.
-If the liquid is with high viscosity, like flow measurement of molasses, asphalt, fructose, and resin, you also need to tell your flow meter suppliers the fluids viscosity information .
+If the liquid is with high viscosity, like flow measurement of molasses, asphalt, fructose, and resin, you also need to tell your flow meter suppliers the fluids viscosity information.
+For digital liquid flow meters, understanding fluid conductivity is crucial when selecting between electromagnetic and other technologies.

 ✅ Flow Range